 Matt Lucas will reprise his performance as Thénardier, making his debut performance in the role at the 25th anniversary concert at the O2 Arena.
 He later played the role in the West End production in 2011.
 Katy Secombe joins Lucas once again as Madame Thénardier, who last played the role in 2016.

 John Owen-Jones will play the role of Jean Valjean for three scheduled performances a week throughout the run: Monday, Wednesday matinees and Thursdays.
+John Owen-Jones will be playing the role of Jean Valjean on Friday 1st November 2019 and both shows on Saturday 2nd November 2019.

 Based on the 1862 novel by Victor Hugo, Les Misérables tells the story of Jean Valjean, a convict who is released on parole after serving 19 years in a chain gang under Inspector Javert.
 Yet, spending so much time in the hands of the law has affected Valjean’s outlook on life, leaving him unable to break free from his past and stealing from a bishop.